WoodyLinwc/draggable-notes/README.md

 - Search: Use the search bar to find specific notes
 - Filter: Click color tabs to filter notes by color
 - Delete: Hover over a note and click the X button to remove it
+- Import and Export: carry your thoughts anywhere

 ## Technologies